910 (5th August)

-Ealdred of Bamburgh was driven out of Bamburgh by Ragnall.
+Ealdred of Bamburgh was driven out of Bamburgh by the Viking Ragnall.
 This date is disputed and may have occurred as late as 918.
 Ealdred sought refuge with the Scottish King Constantine II.

 Edward built two forts at Buckingham.
 He received the submission of many of the Danes of Bedford, Buckingham and Northampton.

 First battle of Corbridge

 This battle between the Anglo Saxons and the Vikings saw the Saxons victorious.

 The body of St Edmund

 , who had been murdered in 870 in East Anglia, was brought to a new location which was called Bury St Edmunds